neutron-org/neutron-docs/docs/neutron/neutron-core-releases.md

 - **Module and Governance Alignment:** The admin module has been redesigned to align with the deprecated params module and the new governance proposal handling mechanism in Cosmos SDK v0.47.
 For more details, visit [Adminmodule Overview](/neutron/modules/admin-module/overview#challenges-related-to-cosmos-sdk-047).

+##### Dex module intoduction
+- **Neutrality:** Bringing completely new [dex module](neutron/modules/dex-module/overview.md).
+Users may interact with this module to provide liquidity and execute trades according to commonly-accepted exchange semantics.